GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

     <Silo name="siloOutput" />
    </Outputs>

-An this conclude our XML setting file build.
-Let us close it and run it now
+And this conclude our XML file:

 .. code-block:: xml